 Spanning three centuries, it has been a place of religion, education, society gatherings, a place of opportunity, and a place of leisure.
 It is part of the story of Australia’s colonial history written in one of Australia's oldest and finest heritage houses.

-Many characters lived or spent time at Bishopscourt: read about the Colourful Bankrupt Attorney General, the Brave Woman & Lady Hamilton and more in 'Bishopscourt Characters and Stories'.
+Many characters lived or spent time at Bishopscourt: read about the Colourful Bankrupt Attorney General, Leader of the D-Day invasion in WW2, the Brave Woman & Lady Hamilton and more in 'Bishopscourt Characters and Stories'.

 Explore the Timeline of Old Bishops' Quarters

 One of the most interesting families to live here was the Montgomery family.
 The house changed considerably during a major building phase in 1889 in preparation for the arrival of a new bishop, Bishop Montgomery, and his family.

 One of the children, Bernard Montgomery, 1st.
 Viscount Montgomery of Alamein (Monty), became a noted British Commander and hero, but his childhood in Tasmania is not so well known.